abedmurrar/asal-training/node/README.md

 * An email will be checked for validity before the user inserted to database
 * A password must at least contain 7 characters
 * If any attribute of username,password, and email, turned out to be invalid, the user will not be inserted to database
-* if a user was edited with a mixture of valid and invalid attributes, only valid attributes will be changed
+* If a user was edited with a mixture of valid and invalid attributes, only valid attributes will be changed